nschonni/cordova-docs/articles/app-services/add-azure-mobile-app.md

 ##Task 8: Add authentication

 Watch this video to add authentication to the Azure connected services sample.
-The video shows adding authentication with Twitter, but steps are similar for other services as well.
+The video shows adding authentication with Twitter, but the steps are similar for other services as well.

 <a href="https://www.youtube.com/watch?v=PTrxocL2lQg" class="video" title="Add authentication to your app">![Add authentication to your app](media/add-azure-mobile-app/thmb-authentication.png)</a>